wix/stylable/docs/variants.md

 # Variants

-A variant is a mixin described as part of a Stylable stylesheet that can be later applied on a CSS rule-set.
+A variant is a mixin described as part of a Stylable stylesheet that can be later applied on a CSS ruleset.

 A single component might offer multiple style variants for different themes or semantics.